-How Socialization in Assisted Living Can Improve Senior Health
+How Socialization in Assisted Living Can Improve the Health of Aging Adults

 Loneliness has a bigger negative impact on senior health than many people realize.
 It can increase the risk of depression, poor nutrition, cognitive decline, and more.
 Fortunately, there are a variety of ways to prevent loneliness in seniors.
-Seniorly describes one way – how assisted living communities can improve overall health by increasing opportunities for socialization.
+Seniorly describes one way in which assisted living communities can improve overall health by increasing opportunities for socialization.

-As we age, we often lose social connections along the way.
+As we age, we often lose social connections.
 According to Greater Good Science Center at UC Berkeley, we lose ‘social capital’ as we age – typically because of retirement, family members moving away, or losing family and friends to illness and death.

 The natural reduction in daily social contacts has a negative impact on physical and mental health.